xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/x-cart_5_getting_started_guide.md

 layout: article_with_sidebar
 updated_at: '2017-01-30 21:28 +0400'
 identifier: ref_2QCdPxZH
-title: X-Cart 5 getting started guide
+title: X-Cart 5 Getting Started Guide
 categories:
   - Webinars and video tutorials
 published: true
 order: 100
 ---
 ## Introduction

 A few tips on the first steps after X-Cart 5.2.x installation: configure the company info, setup payment methods, shipping and tax, add a new product.